Ricardo Costa (footballer, born 1982)

 Ricardo Mion Varella Costa (born June 17, 1982) is a Brazilian footballer.
 His last team was Deportivo Saprissa, from Costa Rica where he played as a striker.
+Nowadays, his son Felipe follows his steps in the youth leagues in Brazil.

 Career

 He started his career in S.C.
 Corinthias Paulista.
 After he played in Paulista he was transferred to OSK in Sweden.
 After two and a half seasons, and over 50 matches for the club, he left for Spanish football, playing for C.D.
 Leganes.
 In the 2006–07 season he signed a contract with F.C.
 Winterthur of Swiss Challenge League.
 After that, he signed a one-year contract with Grêmio Barueri in July 2007, but in January of the following year he was transferred to Veria F.C., where he played in the top division of Greece.
 In 2009, he joined Korean team Daejeon Citizen but returned to Brazil due to personal problems.
 He played with ABC-RN when the club won the state league Campeonato Potiguar de Futebol in May 2010.
 In July 2010 he moved for Maltese pitches joining Tarxien Rainbows F.C.
 After two seasons, he moved to Costa Rican giants Deportivo Saprissa.